-All businesses need someone to record their financial transactions, maintain general ledgers and prepare periodic trial balance to maintain solid financial health.
+All businesses need someone to record their financial transactions, maintain general ledgers and prepare a periodic trial balance to maintain solid financial health.
 In this article, we will explain what these bookkeeping roles entail, and the importance of having a professional bookkeeper run the books of your limited company.

 The responsibilities of a bookkeeper include: